aseichter2007/ClipboardConqueror/readme.md

 first get [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/)
-or for macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //untested on mac, linux a kobold compatible api must be running to use Clipboard Conqueror.
+or for macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //untested on mac a kobold compatible api must be running to use Clipboard Conqueror.
 I will supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.

 Kobold needs a model.
-Here are my reccomendations 11/8/23: https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF
+Here are my reccomendations 11/29/23: https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF

 OpenHermes-2.5-Mistral supports 8192 context.
 This is a decent couple of pages.